WISVCH/chipcie-website/content/resources.md

  * Do not do string concatenation with + in a loop!
  * Calling functions is more expensive than you might think!
  * For Java, `BufferedReader` is faster than `Scanner`!
  * Don't forget to eat and drink.
-Programming contest is a sport, and you need to be energised and focussed for 5 hours.
+Programming contest is a sport, and you need to be energized and focussed for 5 hours.